ChristianLM23/Calculadora/README.md

 # Calculadora
-Esto es una calculadora sencillita hecha con Eclipse en lenguaje Java. // This is a easy calculator that I make with Eclipse IDE in Java languaje.
+Esto es una calculadora sencillita hecha con Eclipse en lenguaje Java. // This is a easy calculator that I made with Eclipse IDE in Java languaje.